About us

 The association Etiopia Witten was founded in 2008, following the visit to Ethiopia by a group of doctors led by the Ethiopian-born internist Ahmedin Idris.

-The board is supported by an advisory council.
-Members are Birgit Bechara, Prof. Dr. Matthias Hoffmann MD, Marina Idris MD, Christian Kost, Helga Mönks, and Regina Rüssmann.
+An advisory council supports the board.
+Members are Birgit Bechara, Prof. Dr. Matthias Hoffmann MD, Marina Idris MD, Evelin Luhrenberg , Helga Mönks, and Martina Niemann, Jörg Niemann, Friederike Lemm.

 The numerous activities are coordinated by the association's board and made possible by the dedicated and selfless work of the members of the association and many other supporters.